 - Read more about the ‘National radioactive waste program‘ here on the ANVS website.

-All companies in the Netherlands that are licensed under the Nuclear Energy Act (such as PALLAS) to work with radioactive substances are obliged to offer their radioactive waste to the Central Organization for Radioactive Waste (COVRA).
+All companies in the Netherlands that are licensed under the Nuclear Energy Act to work with radioactive substances are obliged to offer their radioactive waste to the Central Organization for Radioactive Waste (COVRA).
 In order to carry out the care task for the radioactive waste, COVRA has realized a storage and processing facility in Zeeland, on the Vlissingen-Oost harbor site in the municipality of Borsele.
 More information about this can be found on their website: www.covra.nl.